 To society:

-We expect that the information we learn from this study will improve the way we look after patients with cholesteatoma, for example by showing how we can make hearing better or how we can stop cholesteatoma from recurring.
+We expect that the information we learn from this study will improve the way we operate on future patients with better tools.

 Confidentiality:

 We will respect your privacy.
 No information about who your child is will be given to anyone or be published without your permission, unless required by law.
 For example, the law could make us give information about you if a child has been abused, if you have an illness that could spread to others, if you or someone else talks about suicide (killing themselves), or if the court orders us to give them the study papers.